danielmart222/Creating-storageaccount/README.md

 - Step-5: Create a container within the storage account
-- Go to storage accounts -> select the storage account that was created -> on the menu bar, under data storage, select Containers -> Create a Container (labtest)
+- Go to storage accounts -> select the storage account that was created -> on the menu bar, under data storage, select Containers -> Create a Container (name-labtest)

 ![image](https://github.com/user-attachments/assets/685b5231-ab29-4e80-920d-db1dfac825e2)